-You may use different forms of Kinetic equations, depending on the information given to you for specific physical problems!!
+You may use different forms of Kinematic equations, depending on the information given to you in specific physical problems!!

-How do we solve a problem using a kinematic formula for constant acceleration?
+How do we solve a problem using a kinematic formula under constant acceleration?

-- Identify what information is given in the problem. - Initial and final velocity? - Acceleration? - Distance? - Time? - Convert the units of all quantities to SI units to be consistent. - Identify what the problem wants. - Identify which kinematic formula is appropriate and easiest to solve for what the problem wants. - Frequently multiple formulae can give you the answer for the quantity you are looking for. → Do not just use any formula but use the one that can be easiest to solve. - Solve the equation for the quantity wanted.
+- Identify what information is given in the problem. - Initial and final velocity? - Acceleration? - Distance, initial position or final position? - Time? - Convert the units of all quantities to SI units to be consistent. - Identify what the problem wants • - Identify which kinematic formula is most appropriate and • easiest to solve for what the problem wants. - Frequently multiple formulae can give you the answer for the quantity you are looking for. \rightarrow Do not just use any formula but use the one that can be easiest to solve. - Solve the equations for the quantity or quantities wanted. •